Frequently Asked Questions

 Below is a list of the most frequently asked questions we receive about our charters.

-We provide all fishing tackle (rods, reels, lures/flies, etc.) We ask that you dress appropriately for the weather, and encourage customers to wear sunglasses, a hat and sunblock.
-Food and drink is also welcome on-board.
+We provide all fishing tackle (rods, reels, lures/flies, etc.) We ask that you dress appropriately for the weather, and encourage customers to wear sunglasses, a hat, and sunblock.
+Food and drink are also welcome on-board.

-A: The main species we target on our inshore striped bass and bluefish trips are of course striped bass and bluefish.
+The main species we target on our inshore striped bass and bluefish trips are of course striped bass and bluefish.
 In addition to stripers and bluefish, mackerel and pollack are commonly caught and serve well as live bait.
-Striped bass usually arrive in late May, and the fishing is excellent through mid July.
-Bluefish start to show up with the warmer waters usually in mid to late July, and are aggressive to the take.
+Striped bass usually arrives in late May, and the fishing is excellent through mid-July.
+Bluefish start to show up with the warmer waters usually in mid to late July and are aggressive to the take.
 Trolling for bluefish is often productive in the heat of late July and August.
 Striper fishing remains excellent through the end of September, and can sometimes extend into early October if sea and weather conditions are favorable.

 Absolutely!
-We offer a family friendly charter service that is fun for all ages.
+We offer a family-friendly charter service that is fun for all ages.

-A: With our private charters, the trip is custom tailored to you and your party’s needs.
+With our private charters, the trip is custom-tailored to you and your party’s needs.
 The boat and captain are yours, and you call the shots.
-Party boats often operate with groups larger than 6 passengers, and can feel cramped.
+Party boats often operate with groups larger than 6 passengers and can feel cramped.
 Private charters offer a higher quality experience, less crowding and line tangling and more time on fish!